pedroCX486/defogger/README.md

 there is no documented way to install any firmware image at all, except trusting the "mydlink" cloud service to do it for you.

-Update: And now, D-Link has discontinued their Camera Cloud service, basically making the DCS-8000LH around the world, bricks.
+Update 2023: And now, D-Link has discontinued their Camera Cloud service, basically making all the DCS-8000LH around the world, bricks.

 We got the solution to this.